altNir/image_processing_project/README.md

 # Cityscapes Image Processing and Vision Robustness

-This course project studies how classical and deep-learning vision methods behave when urban street images are degraded.
-It measures clean-image performance, applies controlled distortions, tests restoration methods, and trains a distortion-aware YOLO detector.
+In the project we study how classical and deep learning vision methods behave when urban street images are degraded.
+It measures clean-image performance, applies distortions, tests restoration methods, and trains a distortion-aware YOLO detector.

 The implementation uses the Cityscapes dataset, deterministic experiments, ground-truth semantic and instance annotations, and reproducible CSV/JSON outputs.
 GPU acceleration is used for YOLO and SegFormer through PyTorch; the classical OpenCV pipeline remains on the CPU.